grish-ka/Bounce/README.txt

-Bounce
-reqiuers python 3.11 or any other version
+Bounce reqiuers python 3.11 or any other version install at "python.org"